deep-ansingkar/JavaScript-MiniApps/README.md

 ## Usage

-To run any of the mini apps locally, follow these steps:
+To run any of the mini apps locally, follow these steps:-

 1. Clone the repository: `git clone [repository-url]`
 2. Navigate to the project directory: `cd [project-directory]`